bitblit/Lamark/README.md

 Parts of a GA
 -------------

-### Creators
+### Suppliers

-A _Creator_ is a class used to create new Individuals, typically randomly.
+A _Supplier_ is a class used to create new Individuals, typically randomly.
 How the creation is performed is problem dependant, and can range from very simple (e.g., pick a random number and use it as the genome) to the quite complex (select a 100-integer permutation and use it as the genome).